Blog

 After experiencing poor customer service:

-• 28% would post a negative online review
+• 45% would write a negative review

 The far-reaching impact of a damaged reputation, the lost lifetime customer spend, and the expense of winning back that customer and/or acquiring new ones add up to a significant loss – in terms of both revenue and reputation.